Customer Responsibility: Initiatives

 Initiatives for Better Access to Medical Care

-A subsidiary of MC Healthcare Holdings, Inc., (a MC consolidated subsidiary in Japan) is contributing to the improvement of hospital operations as well as the enhancement and stability of domestic medical systems through procurement and inventory control of medical supplies and equipment, group purchasing and development/import/sales of medical equipment.It is also applying its experience and expertise in the rapidly growing Chinese market.
 Nippon Care Supply Co., Ltd. is a pioneering provider of rental welfare equipment and in-home nursing care services.
-In order to raise the quality of life of the elderly and enable them to continue living independently in their accustomed area, Nippon Care Supply conducts its core business of renting welfare equipment as well as other businesses including providing meals to day service facilities and other institutions.
-In doing so, Nippon Care Supply is contributing towards a healthy longevity society where all senior citizens can live comfortably and with peace of mind.
+To enhance the quality of life for the elderly and enable them to continue living independently in familiar surroundings, Nippon Care Supply conducts its core business of renting welfare equipment and also supplies services such as meal delivery to day service facilities and other institutions.
+Through these efforts, Nippon Care Supply contributes to building a healthy longevity society where all senior citizens can live comfortably and with peace of mind.

 Access to Medical Care in Local Communities